All the information you need to get around the Greek island of Kos. Includes getting around by bus, rental vehicle, taxi, tours, cruises and bicycles!

 Note that you can only buy your bus tickets in cash – cards are not accepted.
 For more information, check their website: Urban buses Kos.

 The other bus company in Kos is called KTEL – an acronym used for sub urban buses all around Greece.
-They connect Kos Town with some of the main resorts and villages to the west of the island.
+The KTEL bus routes run between Kos Town and some of the main resorts and villages to the west of the island.

 These island buses stop at Tigaki, Marmari, Mastichari, Kardamena, Antimachia, Zia, Pyli and Kefalos, and the areas in between.